irvinren/shared_atomic/docs/source/ctypes_example.md

     `a = ctypes.c_long(100)`

-3) get the pointer from ctypes.byref
+3) Get the pointer of the shared variables by [ctypes.byref](https://docs.python.org/3/library/ctypes.html?highlight=ctypes.byref#ctypes.byref)

     `aref = ctypes.byref(a, 0)`